401AFSB issues 38 MaxxPro MRAP vehicles from APS-5 in support of Operation Inherent Resolve

 |0

-This work, 401AFSB issues 38 MaxxPro MRAP vehicles from APS-5 in support of Operation Inherent Resolve [Image 6 of 6], by Joseph Kumzak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 401AFSB issues 38 MaxxPro MRAP vehicles from APS-5 in support of Operation Inherent Resolve, by Joseph Kumzak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.